-- 4.49 You must declare every quarter whether you are using BSL and/or SFR authorisation to demonstrate compliance, and provide your authorisation number(s) each quarter providing you are still using the fuel(s) for which you registered.
+4.49 You must declare every quarter whether you are using BSL and/or SFR authorisation to demonstrate compliance, and provide your authorisation number(s) each quarter providing you are still using the fuel(s) for which you registered.
 You will need to do this in your quarterly periodic data submissions, along with your meter readings.
-You will see that there is a section on the RHI Register for "Sustainability Information" in your quarterly submissions. - 4.51 You must keep a log book recording all fuel used as part of your ongoing obligations.
+You will see that there is a section on the RHI Register for "Sustainability Information" in your quarterly submissions.